trimstray/nginx-admins-handbook/README.md

   > For sharing a single IP address between several HTTPS servers you should use one SSL config (e.g. protocols, ciphers, curves) because changes will affect only the default server.

-  > Remember that regardless of SSL parameters, you are able to use multiple SSL certificates.
+  > Remember that regardless of SSL parameters you are able to use multiple SSL certificates on the same `listen` directive (IP address).

+  > Another good idea is to move common server settings into a separate file, i.e. `common/example.com.conf` and then include it in separate `server` blocks.

   > If you want to set up different SSL configurations for the same IP address then it will fail.
-It's important because SSL configuration is presented for default server - if none of the listen directives have the `default_server` parameter then the first server in your configuration.
+It's important because SSL configuration is presented for default server - if none of the listen directives have the `default_server` parameter then the first server in your configuration will be default server.
 So you should use only one SSL setup with several names on the same IP address.

-  > It's also to prevent mistakes and configuration mismatch.
+It's also to prevent mistakes and configuration mismatch.

+  > From NGINX's documentation: _This is caused by SSL protocol behaviour.
+The SSL connection is established before the browser sends an HTTP request and nginx does not know the name of the requested server.
+Therefore, it may only offer the default server’s certificate._

 ###### Example